North Star Books - my guiding lights for work and life.

 The Way of Integrity, by Martha Beck

-‘All Martha all the time’ could be my motto.
+‘All Martha all the time’ could be my motto in difficult times.
 She is a lighthouse.

 If I had to choose just one of Martha’s many offerings to recommend it would be The Way of Integrity.